 - The Metro State Atheists at Metropolitan College of Denver came up with this service project idea: Food for Freethought.
 During Banned Books Week a few years ago, they gave away donated books to students on their campus who brought in non-perishable food items to be donated to a food bank.
 If you’re not connected with a campus group, see if you can team up with a local library for a similar project.

 International Blasphemy Rights Day

 International Blasphemy Rights Day (IBRD) was founded by CFI to commemorate the Danish Muhammad cartoons that incited riots on September 30, 2005.
-However, its significance has extended far beyond defending the right to publish blasphemous cartoons; with four Bangladeshi secularist bloggers murdered in 2015 alone, it’s more imperative than ever that we stand up for the ability to criticize religion and its effects without fear of retaliation.
+However, its significance has extended far beyond defending the right to publish blasphemous cartoons; it’s more imperative than ever that we stand up for the ability to criticize religion and its effects without fear of retaliation.
 IBRD is a day to celebrate the right to free expression, and that no idea, even one considered by some to be sacred, is immune from criticism.
 Here are some ideas of how your group can take part: